 BI Norwegian Business School is the only Norwegian business school that has received the three most prestigious international accreditations.

-The accreditations is a proof of BI's rigorous standards.
-Less than 1 % of business schools worldwide have achieved a triple accreditation, BI is part of a very exclusive company.
+The accreditations are proof of BI's rigorous standards.
+Less than 1 % of business schools worldwide have achieved triple accreditation, BI is part of a very exclusive group.
 Schools that achieve all three of these accreditations are called Triple Crown Schools.

 What does this mean for you?

 As a student, the triple accreditation means that:

 - Your degree will be recognised and valued all over the world, thus increasing your employability

 - Your education holds high academic and ethical standards, and meets the demands of the labour market

 - Your learning process at BI is supported by a team of high quality teachers